 This is when colour comes into play, inseparable from light, and conveying emotion.
 Lively, sometimes even acid, it adds life to the compositions through its brilliance and awakens duller tones.
 Through its outbursts, it sublimates banal attitudes.
 Here, it’s a lemon-yellow hood that focuses our attention on a head, further accentuating the invisibility of the face and haloing it with mystery.
 Playing subtly with complementarities, the artist uses acid yellow to reactivate shades of blue, vivid in the jacket and duller in the background.
 A subtle colourist, François Bard makes his colours migrate from their primary field.
 Applied in light vertical brush strokes, the blue modulates the yellow, when the latter spreads in discreet traces on the subject’s back.
 Elsewhere, it is a vermilion red that proceeds from this same desire to magnify, through colour, what is only a fragment of a body, a simple pair of legs covered with trousers.
 The bright red which structures the brittle folds responds to a more washed-out red in the background which induces the flatness of a wall.
 It is washed-out to the point of dripping down the surface in long, bloody streaks, adding a dramatic dimension.
 We then understand the emotional power of colour for a painter who dares to run from intensity to washed-out.
 Pure colour takes on a sometimes tragic symbolic value.
 As such, black fulfils its share of mystery, accentuating the solitude of characters in an obstructed, compact space.
 Because the colour is sometimes uniform and smooth to cut out a plane in the composition, it inserts a section of timelessness.
 A blue vertical strip crosses the canvas over its entire height and a green horizontal strip creates a margin of distance.
 Inherited from the artist’s earlier abstract period, these coloured areas help decontextualise the subject and anchor it in the space of the painting.

-Taken from the Stockholm speech given by Albert Camus at the award of the Nobel Prize for Literature, December XNUMX, XNUMX.
+Taken from the Stockholm speech given by Albert Camus at the award of the Nobel Prize for Literature, December 1957.

-And since to be modern is to be of his time, François Bard creates his own iconography to re-read vanity, a subject that takes root in our Middle Ages.
-To make it current, it arises where a social phenomenon crystallizes: the madness of the images that circulate in a continuous flow on the screens.
-They water us, without subtitles or oriented and convey the excess, the hybris of the Greeks.
-The critical sense distances itself and the strongest image wins.
+And since being modern means being of his time, François Bard creates his own iconography to re-read vanity, a subject that takes root in our Middle Ages.
+To make it current, it arises where a social phenomenon crystallises: the madness of the images that circulate in a continuous flow on the screen.
+They water us, without subtitles or orientation and convey the excess, the hybris of the Greeks.
+The critical sense takes its distance and the strongest image wins.
 Bard identifies photographs disseminated by the media reflecting postures of power, has them replayed by those close to him, photographs them in turn and paints them in the most traditional way possible in his studio.
 Like Manet, he remains in the painter’s relationship to his model, which he has posed.
-But this is also where François Bard’s modernity is to be found: by being part of an accepted tradition, to which the cinema, photography, the society of the spectacle come together, and by injecting universal themes. in our contemporary world, billionaires having replaced princes.
+But this is also where François Bard’s modernity is to be found: by being part of an accepted tradition, to which cinema, photography and the society of the spectacle come together, and by injecting universal themes in our contemporary world, where billionaires have replaced princes.

-The effectiveness of the message depends on how you address the viewer, whether on stage or in front of a work of art.
-Identification will be reinforced by the contemporaneity of the situations, by the artist’s ability to revive codes to resonate with our society.
+The efficacy of the message depends on how you address the viewer, whether on stage or in front of a work of art.
+Identification will be reinforced by the contemporaneity of the situation, by the artist’s ability to revive codes that resonate with our society.
 This is exactly what François Bard does with his metaphorical images.
-As Jürgen Habermas pointed out, modernity is an unfinished project.
+As Jürgen Habermas has pointed out, modernity is an unfinished project.

 Art historian, journalist